jonathanpberger/lean-ux-sustain/talk.md

 # How can designers achieve sustainable pace?

+---

+# Empathy
+- There's a homunculus inside of us, and we're treating him like shit.
+- Why do we practice empathy professionally for everyone but ourselves?

+---

 # BLog Posts

 ---

 # 3 challenges

-Software development has been revolutionized by Agile development practices, but designers struggle to adapt to the very same techniques—despite suffering many of the same challenges that led to Agile.
+> Software development has been revolutionized by Agile development practices, but designers struggle to adapt to the very same techniques— despite suffering many of the same challenges that led to Agile.

 What exactly are these problems?
 And how can Agilists and designers address them?

 ---
 = id=done

 Challenge #1
 # WHEN IS DESIGN DONE?